The Land Is Not Empty: Following Jesus in Dismantling the Doctrine of Discovery

 White settlers saw land for the taking.
 They failed to consider the perspective of the people already here.

-What was done in the name of Christ must be undone in the name of Christ, the author claims.
+What was done in the name of Christ must be undone in the name of Christ, Augustine maintains.
 The good news of Jesus means there is still hope for the righting of wrongs.
 Right relationship with God, others, and the earth requires no less.